For the first time, Seattle could institute its own capital gains tax to pay for homeless housing

 Burke also said the ultra-wealthy often have ways to dodge capital gains taxes, while local business owners are stuck paying them.

 “Don’t let them fool you about who ends up paying these taxes,” Burke said.
 “Because big guys have ways to get out from under taxes.
 They can put their money into things that the taxes are deferred.
-They can put their money into things they can get depreciation and write-off. … It’s the little guy.”
+They can put their money into things they can get depreciation and write off. … It’s the little guy.”

 But not all local business owners disagree with the idea of a capital gains tax.
 Howard Wright, chair and founder of the Seattle Hospitality Group and a member of the coalition of business and homeless service providers, said he likes the tax, but he’d like to see a sunset.